What to Bring

 Pilot-Specific Documents

 EDD staff may not understand airline pilot compensation.
-Bringing a written explanation can save time and confusion.
+Bringing a written explanation can save time and prevent your claim from being held for clarification.

 Supporting Documents